pluralsh/documentation/pages/plural-features/flows/index.md

 * Ability to call out to Model Context Protocol (MCP) for external operations tasks
 * A built in knowledge graph layer to continuously enrich the context available to the AI

-Further, Plural Flows can vector index prs, query app log data and respond to incoming alerts, extending the capabilities of our AI insight engine to be able to be a general troubleshooting tool for application code errors alongside the built-in support for Kubernetes misconfiguration.
+Further, Plural Flows can vector index prs, query app log data and respond to incoming alerts, extending the capabilities of our AI insight engine to be able to be a general troubleshooting tool for application code errors alongside our already built-in support for Kubernetes misconfiguration.

 # Demo Video